‘So what’s the ultimate purpose of TTB?‘

 ‘Why would anyone listen to you?’

-If you want to see the technical depth and scope, made palatable for a general readership, go to The Forehand section… and keep reading until you’re an expert.
+If you want to see the technical depth and scope, served up for a general readership, go to The Forehand section… and keep reading until you’re an expert (it won’t take long).

 My situation is probably unique – I mean, how many writer/photographers do you know of, who ended up teaching tennis by chance (for almost 20 years), built up an archive of (tens of) thousands of hi-speed tournament sequence photos, wrote their own teaching manual based on (studies of) the strokes of the world’s best players, provided words/pictures/instruction for tennis magazines in Britain, the USA and Europe and developed still-image stroke animations as a teaching aid?